cosmos/interchain-security/diff-models/core/README.md

 - Provider Governance
 - Consumer Governance/Democracy
 - Anything to do with cosmwasm
-- Client timeouts or expiry
+- Client expiry
+- Packet timeouts
 - Restarting any chain from exported state
 - Any logic that deals with having _more than one consumer chain_